nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <a name="mark-reminder"></a>
 #### 4.4.3 Mark a reminder: `mark reminder`

-Marks a reminder as complete.
+Sets the reminder status as _completed_.

 Format: `mark reminder INDEX`